 MouseSavers.com reader Simon C reports that anyone who works for the UK National Health Service (NHS) can use the site nhsdiscounts.com, which sometimes offers Disneyland Paris discounts.

-If you’re going to Disneyland Paris, I certainly hope you’re also going to the actual city of Paris.
+If you’re going to Disneyland Paris, we certainly hope you’re also going to the actual city of Paris.
 (Please don’t skip it — it’s one of the most beautiful cities in the world!)

-For your time in Paris, I highly recommend the Paris Pass.
+For your time in Paris, we highly recommend the Paris Pass.
 For a very reasonable price, it provides:

 - Paris Museum Pass, providing free entry to over 60 of Paris’ world famous museums, art galleries and historic monuments, including The Louvre — and in most cases you SKIP THE LINE, which is incredibly invaluable.
 This can save you literally hours of queuing on busy days.